ZahariCheyrekov/food-time/README.md

         - footer - the footer part of the applicaiton
         - navigation - the navigation of the applicaiton
         - spinner - spinner component that is displayed when the data is not yet loaded
+     - assets
+      - images - stores images associated to the application
+      - styles - stores scss files that are used globally by one or more components/modules

   - Server